DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-16-reminding-users-to-complete-their-referral.md

   "
 }) }}

-If the user still does not take action, we send an email letting them know that their referral has been deleted.
+If the user still does not update or complete their referral, we’ll send an email letting them know that their referral has been deleted.

-We also include a link to start a new referral.

 <!-- markdownlint-disable MD025 MD001 -->
 {{ appEmail({